-Figure B-6-a Level of Academic Challenge
+Figure B-6-b NSSE 2014 Engagement Indicators - Academic Challenge

-In each of the charts below, the bars represent U of T's benchmark score.
-The lines represent the aggregate of the Canadian peer institutions' scores.
-High benchmark scores indicate positive underlying responses.
+In each of the charts below, the columns represent U of T's Engagement Indicator score.
+The dots represent the aggregate of the Canadian peer institutions' scores (excluding U of T).
+The results were weighted by institution-reported sex and full-time/part-time status (and institutional size for comparison groups).
+High scores indicate positive underlying responses.